-The apprenticeship intervention recruited participants in Kano state.
-The program recruited from six categories of persons in the pilot period: Almajirai boys, Adolescent Girls in Islamic and Quranic Education (IQE), Persons with Disabilities (PWDs), Orphans and Vulnerable Children (OVC), and Early School Leavers (ESL).
+The COSDEC intervention recruited participants in two geographic areas: the states of Kaduna and Katsina.
+The program recruited from six categories of beneficiaries in the pilot period: Almajiri, Adolescent Girls in Islamic and Quranic Education (IQE), Persons with Disabilities (PWDs), Orphans and Vulnerable Children (OVC), Early School Leavers (ESL), and Prison Inmates.
 Recruitment was based on two primary selection criteria: (i) being in the age bracket 15 to 24 years old, and (ii) living on less than N225.76 (about \$0.65 in today's exchange rate) per day.